The O'Rahilly: The O'Rahilly House

 O'Rahilly's home between 1910 and 1916, at 40 Herbert Park, was contentiously demolished in September 2020.
 Permission for the Edwardian era building's demolition was given by An Bord Pleanála, despite calls from various political parties for its preservation on grounds of its connection to The O'Rahilly.
 The Department of Culture, Heritage and the Gaeltacht had also earlier voiced its support for the retention of the three adjoining properties for architectural reasons.
 The council's own conservation section had been assessing the building for listing on the Record of Protected Structures, having earlier passed over the building for protection on a number of occasions.

 Source of name

-In Gaelic tradition, chiefs of clan were called by their clan name preceded by the definite article, for example Robert the Bruce.
+In Gaelic tradition, chiefs of a clan were called by their clan name preceded by the definite article, for example Robert the Bruce.
 O'Rahilly's calling himself "The O'Rahilly" was purely his own idea.
-In 1938, the poet William Butler Yeats defended O'Rahilly on this point in his poem "The O'Rahilly", which begins:
+In 1938, the poet W. B. Yeats defended O'Rahilly on this point in his poem "The O'Rahilly", which begins: